cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 - ``Rn/interval/end-point # e.g. R3/P2/9``

-But, as for date-time cycling, sequence start and end points can be omitted where suite initial and final cycle points can be assumed.
+But, as for date-time cycling, sequence start and end points can be omitted where workflow initial and final cycle points can be assumed.
 Some examples:

 .. code-block:: sub